Fraud for Employers FAQs

 - Benefit Audit (DE 1296B) (PDF) (sent to an employer who reports wages for a Social Security number during the same calendar quarter that UI benefits were paid under that Social Security number).

 Review Benefit Audit Forms for information on how to respond to certain forms you may receive from the EDD.

-You received the DE 1326ER because there is a question about the identity of the person who filed the Unemployment Insurance claim and we need your help to confirm claim filing information which that person provided.
+You received the DE 1326ER because there is a question about the identity of the person who filed the Unemployment Insurance claim, and we need your help to confirm claim information provided by that person.
 Mail the completed form, and any other additional documentation, within 10 days of the mailing date on the DE 1326ER.
-The information you provide will be used to make sure that all charges made against your account are correct.
+The information you provide will help ensure that all charges made against your account are correct.

-- Someone reports that they worked for John Brown and Company.
+- A woman reports that she worked for John Brown and Company.

 - The employer’s correct name is Brown and Company.